-Change your security mode to "WEP" or "disabled".
-If you use "disabled," enable one of the other security modes as soon as you find the problem.
+Change your security mode to "disabled".
+Enable one of the other security modes as soon as you find the problem.

 A misconfiguration could lock out all access to the Telephony Gateway router.
 If you think this has happened, see Resetting the Router to Factory Defaults.